EU Tax & Accounting — 27 Member States

 - Innovation Income Deduction: 85% deduction on qualifying IP income (effective ~3.75%).

-- Partial salary withholding tax exemption: 80% exemption on withholding tax for researchers with qualifying degrees.
+- Partial salary withholding tax exemption: 80% exemption on wage withholding tax for qualifying researchers.
 Employer retains the exempted amount.

 9. Accounting Standards